 — Stefan Simanowitz (@StefSimanowitz) March 14, 2019

-This update covers events from 1st January to 31st March 2019 and was prepared by Legal Prosperity Foundation Kyrgyzstan and International Partnership for Human Rights (IPHR).
+This update covers events from 1st January to 31st March 2019 and was prepared by Legal Prosperity Foundation Kyrgyzstan and International Partnership for Human Rights (IPHR) for the CIVICUS Monitor.

 As reported previously on the Monitor, the Kyrgyzstani authorities committed to improve the human rights situation in the country.
 Despite these commitments and the desire for a more constructive cooperation with civil society made over a year ago, human rights challenges persist in Kyrgyzstan.